KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 .. rst-class:: clear-both

-You can still mix and split tracks by using :ref:`this functions <timeline_toolbar2>` in the timeline toolbar.
+You can still mix and split tracks by using :ref:`these functions <timeline_toolbar2>` in the timeline toolbar.

 .. .. versionadded:: 26.08 Reordering tracksWarn before deleting tracks that contain clips